lmarena/lmarena.github.io/_posts/2024-10-03-agent-arena.md

 - `Agent_A` is the LangChain Brave-Search Agent, using the following subcomponents: `{ Brave-Search (A_T), LangChain (A_F), and GPT-4o-2024-08-06 (A_M) }` and an Elo of 1600.
 - `Agent B` is the LlamaIndex Wikipedia Agent, with the subcomponents: `{Wikipedia (B_T), LlamaIndex (B_F), and Claude-3-5-Sonnet-20240620 (B_M)}` and an Elo of 1500.

-In a traditional Elo system, we would have calculated the probability of the Brave-Search agent winning 64% of the time.
-Then given the actual outcome of the battle, `Y_1`, assuming that the Brave-Search agent wins, the new rating of the agents would be 1601.44 and 1498.56, respectively.

-In the Bradley-Terry model, however, we calculate the ratings by minimizing the following loss function given the real-world battle outcome: `Y_i`:

-$$
-L = -\sum_{i=1}^{n} Y_i \cdot \log\left(\frac{1}{1 + e^{E_A - E_B}}\right) + (1 - Y_i) \cdot \log\left(\frac{1}{1 + e^{E_B - E_A}}\right)
-$$

-Finally, to get a holistic evaluation of an agent, we combine all its subcomponents into a single analysis.
+To get a holistic evaluation of an agent, we combine all its subcomponents into a single analysis.
 Instead of treating each subcomponent as an isolated entity, we consider their interaction within the broader agent architecture.
 For each battle, we build a design matrix `X` that represents all the subcomponents involved.
-Here, let's assume that A, the Brave-Search agent, wins the battle; in that case the design matrix would look like this:

-$$
-X = [ +\log(A_T), +\log(A_M), +\log(A_F), -\log(B_T), -\log(B_M), -\log(B_F) ]
-$$

 This allows us to evaluate the collective contribution of the subcomponents (tools, models, frameworks) in a single calculation.
 We then apply logistic regression with L2 regularization to control for overfitting and confounding effects caused by frequent pairings.
 By using this combined approach, Agent Arena ensures more accurate rankings across agents and their subcomponents. 🔄 This method provides clearer insights into each agent's performance and contributions, preventing the bias that can occur from frequent pairings or overused configurations.
+See the [blog](https://blog.lmarena.ai/blog/2024/extended-arena/) for additional mathematical details!

 🎉 As a result, our system generates a real-time, continuously updating leaderboard that not only reflects the agents' overall performance but also their specific subcomponent strengths. 🏆
 Check out our live leaderboards for agents, tools, models, and frameworks [here](https://www.agent-arena.com/leaderboard)!